oVirt/ovirt-site/source/uncategorized/quantum-and-ovirt.html.md

 VDSM will use the above to interface with the Quantum plugin if necessary.

+**NOTE:** The Host Operational status will need to be addressed differently with a Quantum network.

 #### VDSM

 If the host that is running VDSM requires a Quantum agents then VDSM should run the agent.
 The agent packet can and may be received from the oVirt Engine or can be downloaded via RPM's.
 In addition to the treatment below VDSM should also maintain a health check to the Quantum agent, that is, if for some reason the agent crashs, for example an exception, then VDSM should restart the agent.